List of recurring The Simpsons characters: Judge Constance Harm

 Judge Constance Harm (voiced by Jane Kaczmarek) is a harsh, unforgiving judge and disciplinarian.
 She enjoys creating cruel punishments for criminals in her court and frightening them with a miniature guillotine on the bench.
 Her name is a play on "constant harm".
-In The Parent Rap, she says "When I was a little boy," revealing that she is transgender.
+In "The Parent Rap", she says "When I was a little boy," revealing that she is transgender.
 The character is a parody of Judge Judy Sheindlin.

 In "On a Clear Day I Can't See My Sister", she reveals she has a husband.
 Although Judge Snyder resolves court cases, Judge Harm has mainly been used for handing down negative verdicts such as sentencing a family member to prison.
 She also appears in "Brawl in the Family", "Barting Over", "The Wandering Juvie", "Brake My Wife, Please", "Chief of Hearts", and "One Angry Lisa".

 Judge Snyder

-Judge Roy Snyder (voiced by Harry Shearer in seasons 2–31, Kevin Michael Richardson in season 32-present) is a Springfield judge known for his lenient punishments and somewhat unorthodox rulings (as in the episode "Sweets and Sour Marge" when he bans sugar from Springfield).
+Judge Roy Snyder (voiced by Harry Shearer in season 2 to 32, Kevin Michael Richardson since season 36) is a Springfield judge known for his lenient punishments and somewhat unorthodox rulings (as in the episode "Sweets and Sour Marge" when he bans sugar from Springfield).

 Lionel Hutz once described his problem with Judge Snyder in the episode "Marge in Chains": Well, he's had it in for me ever since I kinda ran over his dog...
 Well, replace the word "kinda" with the word "repeatedly" and the word "dog" with "son".

-The character was originally named "Judge Moulton", but show runners Bill Oakley and Josh Weinstein did not know that, and called him "Snyder".
+The character was originally named "Judge Moulton" (as mentioned in the episode "Bart Gets Hit by a Car"), but show runners Bill Oakley and Josh Weinstein did not know that, and called him "Snyder".
 His appearance is modeled on Robert Bork.
 Snyder's skin color has gone back and forth between yellow and brown repeatedly throughout the series.
 His skin is currently brown.

 Julio

-Julio (voiced by Hank Azaria in seasons 14–31, Mario Jose (singing voice), Tony Rodriguez in seasons 32-present) is a gay man who is attracted to Grady, although Grady breaks up with him.
+Julio Franco (voiced by Hank Azaria from season 14 to 31, Tony Rodriguez since season 32, singing voice provided by Mario Jose) is a gay man who is attracted to Grady, although Grady breaks up with him.
 He is employed as a hairdresser.
 According to "Eternal Moonshine of the Simpson Mind", Julio is from Costa Rica, though this is contradicted in "The Burns Cage" which states he is from Cuba.
 He later married Tada, and has an affair with Duffman.
 He also is a photographer and takes photos of Marge and her friends.
 He is seen attending First Church of Springfield.
 In the episode "E Pluribus Wiggum", he attends a Democratic Party meeting.
 In "The Burns Cage" he starts dating Smithers, but breaks up with him after realizing that Smithers is still in love with Mr. Burns.